RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 [Facility Name] + ' - ' + STR([Provider Ccn])
 ```
 ### 10.2 Determining Hospital Size
-Each hospital was to be grouped into a cohort consisting of each hospital's size (small, medium, and large) and the state in which it was located.
+Each hospital was grouped into a cohort consisting of each hospital's size (small, medium, and large) and the state in which it was located.
 Hospital size was determined based on the number of beds calculated below.
 ```
 IF [Number Of Beds] >= 500 THEN 'Large'
 ELSEIF [Number Of Beds] >= 100